Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 Improvements to Support Endangered Species

 In 2021, IUCN introduced its Green Status of Species proposition.
-In their words, this initiative aims to create “a global standard for measuring species recovery and assessing conservation impact.”
+In its words, this initiative aims to create “a global standard for measuring species recovery and assessing conservation impact.”
 This initiative will allow for better monitoring of how successful species are after being reintroduced into the natural environments they have been extirpated from.

 The Endangered Species Act lists endangered and threatened species, providing them with federal protections that protect their numbers and help maintain their ecosystems.
 This act has proven to be highly successful, with 99% of all species listed being brought back from imminent extinction.
 Of the 1% that were not saved, most were likely extinct before 1973 and had not been documented as such.

-Through partnerships with companies and governments and active lobbying and education, WWF has shown progress toward eliminating wildlife crimes, like poaching and the ivory trade.
+Through partnerships with companies and governments and active lobbying and education, WWF has shown progress toward eliminating wildlife crimes like poaching and the ivory trade.
 Thanks to their efforts, governments and citizens are becoming empowered to protect some of the most at-risk wildlife left in the world, including African elephants, fin whales, and multiple species of sea turtles.

 Frequently Asked Questions About Endangered Species